wastl/rdfdot/README.md

 ## Configuration ##

 The rdfdot-api library contains a class GraphConfiguration, which can be used for setting layouting configuration options for the graph.
-It currentöy supports changing the node style, shape, color, and fillcolor for URI, BNode and Literal nodes, as well as the arrow shape, style and color for edges.
+It currently supports changing the node style, shape, color, and fillcolor for URI, BNode and Literal nodes, as well as the arrow shape, style and color for edges.
 Furthermore, it is possible to change the layout direction of the graph (default: left-right).
 All available options are defined using the enums Arrows, Layouts, Shapes and Styles.